samgoree/samgoree.github.io/_posts/2019-7-13-color_theory_2.md

 * $$d(x,y) = d(y,x)$$.
 The metric is symmetrical.
 * $$d(x,z) \leq d(x,y) + d(y,z)$$.
 This is called the triangle inequality, it means that given three points, if you draw a triangle between them, one side of the triangle can't be longer than the sum of the other two sides.
 Generally, to satisfy this requirement, a metric must measure the shortest distance between two objects.

-I say "objects" and not "colors" or "points" because we can define distance metrics on anything, including shapes, sets, strings of characters or other more sophisticated data structures.
+I say "objects" and not "colors" or "points" because **we can define distance metrics on anything**, including shapes, sets, strings of characters or other more sophisticated data structures, and then use the same algorithms to process new kinds of data.
 In particular, we're going to try to quantify the difference between color schemes by defining a distance metric on color distributions.

 ## Color Distributions